Dial Up Motive

 And now you just like said, your phone supports 300 gig and can tether like 600 IoT devices kind of thing.

 So yeah, that's my favorite thing to do in life.
-In general, it's just trying to think like, what's going to what's going to be that silly thing when I'm 90, if I'm lucky enough to make it to 90, that I can tell my grandkids and they'll be like, well, you live in a weird world.
+In general, it's just trying to think like, what's gonna, what's gonna be that silly thing when I'm 90, if I'm lucky enough to make it to 90, that I can tell my grandkids and they'll be like, what?

 Yeah, it'll definitely be a very different world.
-And as always, just given the rate of change that we've seen in our lifetime, from a technology perspective, if you even if that slows down a little, the amount will continue to progress will will of course, be almost absurd.
+And as always, just given the rate of change that we've seen in our lifetime, from a technology perspective, if you even if that slows down a little, the amount will continue to progress will will of course be almost absurd.

 So in five years from now, you know, I dread to think what it will be when you say again, this piece of this piece of melted glass runs all this computing.